 Oregon's health policy is driven by data that shows poor health indicators despite significant investments.
 The state ranks in the bottom half of states in provision of certain preventive services for children, such as up-to-date immunizations and access to dental care.
 Many health conditions such as hunger, respiratory illness, depression and dental pain are barriers to children attending school.
-A recent analysis of states with highest student absenteeism ranks Oregon 4^{th.} In the nation the link between child health and chronic absenteeism is further impetus for efforts to address these issues and ensure that children are healthy and ready to learn.
+A recent analysis of states with highest student absenteeism ranks Oregon 4th.
+In the nation the link between child health and chronic absenteeism is further impetus for efforts to address these issues and ensure that children are healthy and ready to learn.

 1 C. NEEDS OF CHILDREN: Below you will find the program areas with changes: HEALTH environment can create cellular changes in our body that influence our future health.
-Adequate nutrition is needed to support these critical stages of development.

 In Multnomah County, families who have limited resources for housing also experience a geographic disparity for both air quality and retail food environment indicators.

 Research has demonstrated there are several sensitive periods where foods we eat and our